The Evolution of Wedding Photography

 Some of my images taken indoors with no flash – bridal preparations

-Some of my images taken with no flash in the church
+Some of my images taken without flash in the church and during the ceremony

 Shooting the Reception requires supplementary lighting however and the use of flash is required for this part of the day.
 However for the most part I steer clear of on-camera flash as this results in flat directional light.
 I place my flashes on light stands in strategic locations in the room to create a more natural and even lighting situation, thereby resulting in more flattering images.
 In this way I am also able to shoot in difficult environments such as halls with thatch roofs or dark ceilings which are otherwise not conducive to an on-camera flash set-up.